• Skip to primary navigation

 According to Chron, the employment rate of automotive engineers is expected to increase by 9 percent between now and 2026.

-It also projects that in the USA, Texas, Michigan, and California provide the most positions for automotive engineers.
+It also projects that the USA, Texas, Michigan, and California provide the most positions for automotive engineers.

 Automotive Engineering Resources